anastaciocintra/escpos-coffee/README.md

-### graphicsimage.jar, bitimage.jar and rasterimage.jar
+### graphicsimage, bitimage and rasterimage samples

 Shows how to work with ImageWrapper.